 What is a temp agency?

 Temp agencies, sometimes called employment businesses, aren’t quite the same as traditional agencies, and the difference lies in who legally employs the temporary worker.

 Standard recruitment agencies don’t employ candidates themselves, they simply source staff for other businesses to employ.

 A temp agency, on the other hand, employs the candidate and hires them out for temporary jobs.
-The candidate will then work for the client on a short term basis, but all payment and rights will be covered by the agency.
+The candidate will then work for the client on a short-term basis, but all payments and rights will be covered by the agency.

 What is the difference between a recruitment agency and an employment agency?